rjbs/rjbs.github.io/_posts/2024-01-24-the-great-infocom-replay-sorcerer.md

 > least favorite things to see in a game.
 It is a guarantee that I will end up
 > dead and have to figure out how to replay the game in fewer moves, next time.
 > Similarly awful is the feeling of leaving “The Transparent Room” only to find
-> myself in “The Transparent Room” with a slightly different descrpition.
+> myself in “The Transparent Room” with a slightly different description.
 It
 > means I’m going to waste half an hour figuring out a maze using the “gather a
 > bunch of items and drop them in different rooms” technique.
 It’s not fun.